 The protection of personal data of customers, employees and business partners is a high priority for METRO.
 This is particularly true considering the fact that corporate processes are increasingly being digitalised, requiring data collection, processing and storage.

 1 METRO fell victim to a cyberattack in October 2022, which led to a partial breakdown of the IT systems.
-Detailed explanations of the circumstances are included in the combined management report under Events after the reporting period.
+Detailed explanations of the circumstances are included in the combined management report (including chapter 1 principles of the group).